 If you'd like to see what's down below you might want to check out Gibbs Cay.
 The landscape of this site varies so that you'll have different sites to see right along the shore and about 150 feet out.
 Closer to where the surf breaks you'll often encounter southern stingrays in the sand flats, while further out in water depths of five to 15 feet is a coral reef where you'll spot barracuda, permit, trunk fish and lemon sharks.
 This snorkeling site is situated in the southeastern part of Grand Turk.

 is another snorkeling spot you might enjoy.
 This site is renowned for its divers marine life in waters that extend from 10 to 25 feet deep.
 The creatures you can expect to see include southern stingrays, frogfish, octopus, sea horses, and peacock flounder.

-A third site to consider is.
+A third location to consider is.
 Recommended for advanced snorkelers only, this site begins at 20 feet deep and is home to some of the larger sea creatures you might hope to see in the area.
 Great visibility allows you to see plankton, hogfish, parrotfish, barracuda, and Nassau grouper.

 |Gibbs Cay||2.5 mi.
 East-Southeast of Central Cockburn Town|